 Mental Health in General

 I have a BSEc in finance from the Wharton School of the University of Pennsylvania and a PhD in clinical psychology from St. Louis University.
 I’ve been a licensed clinical psychologist since 1977.
-My first job, for a year, was as the director of a community mental health center in Ohio.
+My first job, for a year, was as the director of a community mental health center in Franklin, Ohio.
 After moving back to the Chicago area, I worked in the VA until 2009.
 At various times I was a team leader and psychologist on an acute and chronic inpatient units, director of an in-patient PTSD program, team leader of the in/outpatient PTSD clinical team. ( I was at the VA a long time.)
 Other work included EAP service, consultation, intern training, and teaching.
 Now I have an small private practice and offer both paid and pro bono consultation to therapists who work with veterans.
 I also still do both paid and pro bono consultation, especially for therapists who work with veterans.
 I also offer programs on anger prevention, forgiveness and EMDR to the mental health professionals and the general public.